GSK Science in the Summer invites kids in the Washington, DC metro area to "Be a Chemist."

 The American Association for the Advancement of Science (AAAS) is pleased to partner once again with DC metro area libraries, Boys & Girls Clubs, and other community-based organizations to offer this program.
 In 2019, almost 1,200 girls and boys participated in this free program, funded by GSK.

 Each child will participate in four hours of hands-on science over two days.
-GSK Science in the Summer is offered from the end of June to mid-August.
-For the 2020 program, the following organizations will offer classes:
+GSK Science in the Summer is usually offered from the end of June to mid-August, but all locations scheduled to offer the program are currently closed due to the novel coronavirus (COVID-19).
+AAAS is working with its Science in the Summer partners (listed below) to closely monitor continuing developments.

 - Alexandria Library